-With sweeping school closures around the globe and a forecast for months of online learning ahead, schools are scrambling into action.
 With systems change comes heightened chaos.
 At Headrush, we know remote learning does not have to be a substitute for the real thing; in fact, with decades of experience running online learning, working online and currently operating as a remote, online company, we know the opposite is quite true.
 To help guide you, we thought we’d share some key thoughts to consider when transitioning to online learning to maximize the potential of what’s possible.

 1. Keep it simple